Welcome to Denmark!

 Forms also can be found in English, German and Rumanian.
 The proper form must be printed, filled in and send by mail to a local tax office along with a copy of your: Passport or personal identification card Possible marriage certificate The Danish Tax Authority (SKAT) will then issue an electronic tax card.
 Your employer can then get the information electronically.
 You can read more about taxes in Denmark on:

 www.workindenmark.dk → Work in Denmark step -by-step (international job seekers) → tax rules.
-You can also watch a video here.

 You can have your salary transferred from your employer to your foreign bank account.
 The transfer can take a couple of days and some banks charge a fee for this transfer.
 You can also open a bank account in Denmark.
 In order to open a bank account in Denmark, you have to contact a bank and bring the following documents: Identity papers with a photo (driver’s license, passport or similar) Proof of your address in Denmark (lease or ‘yellow card’) Job contract.